Purchase Order Terms & Conditions

 Gifts, entertainment, and other hospitality, whether given or received, should be of such a scale and nature as to avoid compromising the integrity or impugning the reputation of all parties.
 Business decisions will be made on the basis of value, cost, quality, and service.
 No gift, favor, or entertainment should be provided or accepted if it will obligate or appear to obligate the recipient.
 Gifts or entertainment may be provided if they are reasonable complements to business relationships, or of modest value and not against the law.
 The Buyer’s employees may not accept gifts, favors, and entertainment valued at more than $250USD in any one year from the same Seller.
 Gifts, favors or entertainment are not needed to conduct business with the Buyer.

-SECTION IX- REPORTING POTENTIAL MISCONDUCT; AUDIT AND UPDATES
+SECTION VIII- REPORTING POTENTIAL MISCONDUCT; AUDIT AND UPDATES

 If the Seller believes that the Buyer’s employee, or anyone acting on behalf of the Buyer, has engaged in illegal or otherwise improper conduct with respect to their business with the Seller, the Seller should report the matter to the Buyer.
 The Seller should also report any potential violation of the Code.
 Reports may be made at codeofconductNA@WOODLANDFOODS.com.
 The Seller’s relationship with the Buyer will not be affected by any honest report of potential misconduct.